cordovez/Plant-Urbanus-Client-4.2/README.md

 A simple app to manage houseplants, for houseplant aficionados.

+This is intended as an exploration for using Remix on the front, while accessing a FastAPI Python back-end.

+The UI is very simple and not intended to be final.
+Rather it should be considered a launching platform for more complex functionality and design.

 To note about this app:

 - This web app was created with [Remix](https://remix.run/docs)